Home

 T3 Still running on original approval

 Missing receipts.
 Cascade has traces and artifacts.
 What it doesn't have yet is a clear record of why each significant action was allowed.
-We can usually reconstruct what happened.
-We still can't answer cleanly why it was permitted.
+We can reconstruct what happened.
+We can't answer cleanly why it was permitted.

 Missing transition guards.
-Systems drift into bad states because nothing enforces what the labels actually mean.
+Without enforcement, labels drift.
 "Completed" starts meaning "the run stopped talking."
 "Approved" starts meaning "someone said yes to something adjacent."
 "In scope" starts meaning "close enough."
+Industrial systems solved this decades ago with interlocks: blocked transitions, not warning lights.
+Software agent systems need the same discipline.

 The Practical Minimum